jethrolarson/jethrolarson.github.com/_posts/2025-03-25-what-doe-do.md

 ## What’s really at stake as we dismantle the DOE

-In March 2025, President Trump signed an executive order directing Education Secretary Linda McMahon to begin the process of [dismantling the U.S. Department of Education](https://www.whitehouse.gov/presidential-actions/2025/03/improving-education-outcomes-by-empowering-parents-states-and-communities/).
+Five days ago (March 20, 2025), President Trump signed an executive order directing Education Secretary Linda McMahon to begin the process of [dismantling the U.S. Department of Education](https://www.whitehouse.gov/presidential-actions/2025/03/improving-education-outcomes-by-empowering-parents-states-and-communities/).
 The order aims to close the department "to the maximum extent appropriate and permitted by law" and transfer many of its functions to other agencies.

 This includes moving the $1.6 trillion federal student loan portfolio to the Small Business Administration, and shifting special education and school nutrition programs to the Department of Health and Human Services.
 The order also prioritizes routing federal education dollars to private institutions through school choice programs, and explicitly seeks to defund initiatives that promote diversity, equity, and inclusion.

 While Congress must approve any formal elimination of the department, the administration has already laid off nearly half its staff.
-Major lawsuits are now underway, with teachers' unions and civil rights organizations accusing the administration of overstepping its authority.
-Even some Republican lawmakers—particularly those from rural districts—have raised concerns about the fallout for public schools.
+Major lawsuits are already underway, with teachers' unions and civil rights organizations accusing the administration of overstepping its authority.
+Even some Republicans—particularly those from rural districts—have raised concerns about the fallout for public schools.

-Given this moment, it’s worth taking a sober look at what the Department of Education actually does, and what might be lost if its dismantling continues unchecked.
+Given this moment, it’s worth taking looking at what the Department of Education actually does, and what might be lost if the destruction continues unabated.

 <img src="/images/doe_do.png" alt="Meme: What the fuck does the DOE even do?" class="image-width-full" />